dagibbins186/Surfs_Up/README.md

 # Results
 Analysis examined Oahu's preciptation over the course of one year.
 On average, Oahu received .177 inches of rain.
 At maximum, 6 inches of rain fell on the island.
 Preciptitation should not deter sales of a surf and shake shop.

-9 stations exist on Oahu.
+9 stations existed on Oahu at the time this query ran.
 Analysis evaluated the most active station.
 This location's temperature averaged 72 degrees.
 \
 \
 !["Histogram_Surfs_Up_Temp_Analysis.PNG"](https://github.com/dagibbins186/Surfs_Up/blob/main/Surfs_Up/Histogram_Surfs_Up_Temp_Analysis.PNG)
 Temperatures primarily fell beween 70 and 80 degrees over the past year.
 Warm weather should improve the odds of ice cream and water-activity sales.
+\
 \
 In addition, the weather appeared temperate year-round.
 The average temperature was 71 degrees in December and 74 degrees in June.
 Consistently beautiful days should encourage customers to frequent the surf and shake shop.
 # Summary